brotkrueml/typo3-matomo-widgets/Documentation/Configuration/Index.rst

    Give a meaningful title for the custom dimension.
 If it is left out or empty, the title will be ``Custom Dimension <idDimension>``.
 You can also use a localisation string starting with ``LLL:``.
-The title is shown as the widget title and in the :guilabel:`Add widget` dialogue.
+The title is shown as the widget title and in the :guilabel:`Add widget` modal.

 description (optional)
-   The description is used in the :guilabel:`Add widget` dialogue.
+   The description is used in the :guilabel:`Add widget` modal.
 If it is left out or empty, it is not used.
+You can also use a localisation string starting with ``LLL:``.

 .. note::
    You can add as many custom dimensions as you want.
 Configured custom